+Threshold = $\frac{2\% \text{Average Price} 8760}{\text{Constrained Hours}}$
-Threshold = $$\frac{2 \% Average Price 8760}{Constrained Hours}$$ over the past 12 months, adjusted for fuel price changes, and adjusted for Out-of-Merit Generation dispatch as feasible and appropriate; and

-Average Price = the average price in the Real-Time Market in the Constrained Area hours (retaining fractions of hours), in which the real-time Shadow Price has been greater than \$0.04/MWh, indicating an active constraint, on any interface or facility leading into the Constrained Area in which the Generator is located.
+- Average Price = the average price in the Real-Time Market in the Constrained Area over the past 12 months, adjusted for fuel price changes, and adjusted for Out-of-Merit Generation dispatch as feasible and appropriate; and - Constrained Hours = the total number of minutes over the prior 12 months, converted to hours (retaining fractions of hours), in which the real-time Shadow Price has been greater than \$0.04/MWh, indicating an active constraint, on any interface or facility leading into the Constrained Area in which the Generator is located.
 For the In-City area, "Constrained Hours" shall also include the number of minutes that a Storm Watch is in effect.
-Determination of the number of Constrained Hours shall be subject to adjustment by the ISO to account for significant changes in system conditions.
+Determination of the number of Constrained Hours shall be subject to adjustment by the ISO to account for significant changes in system conditions. - 23.3.1.2.2.2 For so long as the In-City area is a Constrained Area, the thresholds specified in subsection 23.3.1.2.2.1 shall also apply: (a) in intervals in which the transmission capacity serving the In-City area is subject to Storm Watch limitations; (b) to an In-City Generator that is operating as Out-of-Merit Generation; and (c) to a Generator dispatched as a result of a Supplemental Resource Evaluation.

-Resource Evaluation.